Back to Basics: Understanding the Money Game

 It’s inescapable: no matter how long you try to put it off, the game will find you whether you want to play or not.
 In the meantime, the sense of dread and anxiety grows stronger with each passing day.

 It preys on our hopes and fears: Too much hope is greed.
 Too much fear is panic.
-As human beings, we all go through these cycles of overconfidence and insecurity.
+As human beings, we all go through cycles of overconfidence and insecurity.
 Money is saved and spent, prices rise and fall, and the game serves as the barometer for both the social mood and human nature.

 Jungle rules apply: Capitalism, even in its most regulated form, is a system of opportunity and exploitation.
 In this ecosystem, you’re either the pursuing or the pursued, the hunter or the hunted.
 In an economic system predicated on “growth,” standing still is moving backwards.